AlexRussak/Roozie.AutoInterface/README.md

 2. Add the `[AutoInterface]` attribute to the class you want to generate an interface.
 3. Build your project.
 4. That's it!
 The interface will be automatically generated, and you set the class to implement it.
-    - If you set your class as partial, the generator will automatically implement the interface.
+    - The generator will automatically implement the interface if you set your class to partial.

-Check out the tests ([1](/Roozie.AutoInterface.Tests) [2](/Roozie.AutoInterface.Tests.Integration)) if you need some examples.
+Check out the tests ([1](/Roozie.AutoInterface.Tests), [2](/Roozie.AutoInterface.Tests.Integration)) if you need some examples.

 ## Configuration